Fair Pay in the USA

 The call for fair pay is by no means new in the USA, however.
 In 1930, the lawyer Dr Lena Madesin Phillips founded the International Federation of Business and Professional Women (BPW).
 Right from the start, economic equality and participation were central concerns for the network of working women.
 The network, which was founded in New York, soon grew, today numbering 25,000 women in 107 countries, and the call for fair pay has become ever louder.

-In the 1960s, women in the USA mounted a major campaign and finally their voices were heard right at the top, ensuring that the legislative basis for equal pay was laid.
+In the 1960s, women in the USA mounted a major campaign, and finally, their voices were heard right at the top, ensuring that the legislative basis for equal pay was laid.
 In 1963, the then President of the United States of America, John F. Kennedy, ceremonially signed the Equal Pay Act: a milestone that really sent out a signal.

 Equal Pay Day – the hit export

-Another quarter century on, however, it became clear that a law alone is not enough to actually close the pay gap.
+Another quarter-century on, however, it became clear that law alone is not enough to actually close the pay gap.
 In 1988, women in the USA started the Red Purse Campaign: they took to the streets carrying bright red handbags, to draw attention to the fact that women’s purses were ‘in the red’.
 In 2007, BPW Germany followed suit with the Rote Tasche [red handbag] initiative, which culminated a year later in the very first German Equal Pay Day.
 Germany is not alone in running such a day of action: every year, network members from Brazil to Japan draw attention to the difference in income between men and women.
-This global campaign – like Coca Cola and Santa Claus – is a successful US export.
+This global campaign – like Coca-Cola and Santa Claus – is a successful US export.

 Fair pay right up to the Supreme Court